-Theorem \ref{Landers and Rogge main result} applied together with Corollary \ref{tightness corollary} implies that the nonstandard extension of a tight measure is nearstandard to a Radon measure.
-Thus, while not all tight measures are Radon, each tight measure is close to a Radon measure from a topological point of view.
+Theorem \ref{Landers and Rogge main result}, applied together with Corollary \ref{tightness corollary}, shows also that the nonstandard extension of any tight measure is nearstandard to a Radon measure.
+Thus, each tight measure is roughly close to a Radon measure from a topological point of view.
 More precisely, for each tight measure, there is a Radon measure such that the former belongs to each open neighborhood of the latter.
+Intuitively, the process of pushing down the Loeb measure induced by the nonstandard interpretation of a tight measure ``regularizes'' the original tight measure without taking it too far topologically.
 We record this as a corollary.

 \begin{corollary} Let $T$ be a Hausdorff space and $\mu$ be a tight probability measure on it.
 Then there exists a Radon measure $\mu'$ on $T$ such that $\mu \in \mathfrak{U}$ for all open neighborhoods $\mathfrak{U}$ of $\mu'$ in $\pt$. \end{corollary} \begin{proof} By Corollary \ref{tightness corollary} and Theorem \ref{Landers and Rogge main result}, we have that $\mu' \defeq L{^*}\mu \circ \st^{-1}$ is a Radon probability measure such that ${^*}\mu \in \st^{-1}(\mu')$.
 Also, by definition of $\st^{-1}$, we have that ${^*}\mu \in {^*}\mathfrak{U}$ for any open neighborhood $\mathfrak{U}$ of $\mu'$ in $\pt$.
 By transfer, we have that $\mu \in \mathfrak{U}$ for any open neighborhood $\mathfrak{U}$ of $\mu'$ in $\pt$. \end{proof}